|

 Through

-critically exploring the pros and cons of the classroom computer, preschool
+critically exploring the pros and cons of the classroom computer,

-in reference to computers.
+means in reference to computers.

 1.5 - 2 hours (return to topic menu)